 If you have been coding in JavaScript for longer, you have already covered the methods dealing with numbers and strings, which are frequently used.
 There are other special methods in JavaScript that can turn out to be important while creating web pages.
-The alert(), prompt() and confirm() method displays multiple kinds of dialog boxes.
+The alert(), prompt(), and confirm() methods display a dialog box to communicate with the user in different ways.
 In this tutorial, we will learn about these methods with the help of practical examples.

 The alert() method in JavaScript is used to show a virtual alert box that provides a message or warning to the user.
 The alert() requires the user to close the alert box before moving to the other sections of the website.
 It is frequently used for displaying informational messages, notifications, cautions and error alerts.